What is digital marketing and how is it different from Internet marketing or social media marketing?

 Email marketing and mobile are two very different strategies, but I combine them together here to show that not everything you do in digital marketing happens on your website, although there’s likely interplay between your website and these other tactics.

 Email marketing is really a two-pronged strategy involving both list building and messaging.
 You’ll need some incentive to gain more subscribers.
-For instance, I offer a couple of different white papers and a template for constructing a digital strategy that work well for for building my list.
+For instance, I offer a couple of different white papers and a template for constructing a digital strategy that works well for building my list.

 As far as messaging, the notion is to share stuff with your subscribers they can’t get from your website or social media.
 So, while I share my blog posts with my subscribers — I group several posts together and send them out — you need unique content — offers, insights, etc — that you share only with your subscribers.
 Otherwise, why would they become — or remain — subscribers.

 No one likes a boring website or social share and adding graphics helps perk things up.
 Using tired, old stock images makes you look like everyone else out there, so creating some unique images help boost your brand.

 Some brands have a host of designers, so that’s not a problem.
 If you’re trying to create great images on a shoestring, like me, here are some ideas.

 As to web design, the costs are even greater.
 A good website will cost thousands or tens of thousands of dollars and a cheap website is worse than no website at all.
 Also, easy-to-use design platforms like Wix, Square, and others make it look easy to have your own website, but you’ll pay for it in opportunity costs — those sites have almost no SEO potential.
 That’s fine for a site with its own community, as a club, but it doesn’t work well for most commercial sites.